-When you’re pruning Crape Myrtles in dormancy and want to know which branches to trim, look for any damaged, dead or broken branches.
+When you’re pruning crape myrtles in dormancy and want to know which branches to trim, look for any damaged, dead or broken branches.
 This will prevent the trees from getting infected or spreading disease.

-To verify if branches are dead, gently rub the bark with a coin or your fingernail.
+To check if branches are dead, gently rub the bark with a coin or your fingernail.
 If the flesh under the bark is a light color like green, yellow, or white, the branch is still alive and healthy.
 If the color under the bark is brown or black, the branch is dead and needs to be cut back.

 Furthermore, look for any branches that cross or rub.
 It will be good to remove them before they break.
 It’s best to remove a few branches from the center of the tree to allow more sunlight to hit lower branches and create better airflow.
 This sunlight will provide more blooms and growth, as well as dry out branches and prevent mold.
 Ensure that you remove any branches that take away from the shape that you desire for your trees, like branches growing at odd angles.

 When pruning branches, make your cuts back to about a third of their size.
 Make the cuts at 45-degree angles, facing upwards, to promote new growth.
 If you don’t want a particular branch to grow back, cut it back to about an inch away from the trunk.
 Make the cut straight across the branch.